Decouple deployment from release to achieve continuous delivery with Feature Flags

 Through staged releases, you can ensure each new feature deployed performs as expected before exposing your entire user base to a risky update.
 This method of decoupling deployment and release makes it easier to achieve continuous deployment by deploying behind feature flags that only get toggled on when a release is scheduled.

-How can feature flags enable decoupled deployment and release?
+How can feature flags help decouple deployment from release?

-Feature Flags allow you to switch features on or off for different users or groups of users, so they make it easy to deploy features to a subset of users before releasing them to a wider user base.
+Feature flags let you segment or switch features on or off for different users or groups of users, so they make it easy to deploy features to a subset of users before releasing them to a wider user base.
 If something goes wrong during deployment, the feature toggle makes it easy to switch a feature back off.
 If your new feature is performing as expected, you can continue to deploy it to more users for volume testing before releasing it to your wider user base.

 Feature flags enable no-code deployment for application updates, streamlining the process significantly.
 Rolling out new features with feature flags allows your team to focus their efforts on developing the product for your customers, instead of on repetitive deployment tasks.

-We cover this topic even more in depth in Deployment is not a release; a step-by-step example with feature flags.
+We cover some steps to decouple deployment from release in depth in Deployment is not a release; a step-by-step example with feature flags.

 Why should my team consider using feature flags?